 If you’ve spent formative years south of Indianapolis, you might…

 ~Cross the street at a diagonal, called catty-corner, not kitty-corner.

 ~Bake a cake and then put on a thick layer of chocolate icing, but not frosting.

 ~Have a heaping dish of slaw with your lake perch.
 You know saying coleslaw is a waste of breath.

 ~Tote your groceries to your car instead of carrying them.

 ~Point at a building over yonder, or way over there.

 I anticipate some readers will complain about these generalizations in regional dialects.
-None of these dialects are hard and fast, and neither are American dialects.You may use all, some, or none of these in everyday speech.
+None of these dialect boundaries are hard and fast, and neither are American dialects.You may use all, some, or none of these in everyday speech.
 It all depends on the individual.
-You might be from Hammond and still ask for a large soda (but I promise it will sound a little odd to those serving you).
+You might be from Hammond and still ask for a large soda…but I promise it will ring a little odd to those serving you.

-“Excuse me, I was trying to get online, but I don’t have a signal.
-Is there any public Wi-Fiaround?
+“Excuse me, I was trying to get online, but I don’t have any bars.
+Not even 3G.
+Is there any open Wi-Fiaround?
 Maybe a Starbuck’s?
 I was hoping to snag an Uber, but the app doesn’t load.
 I can’t even google the site.
-Just get an error screen.”
+My browser just shows an error screen.”

 How might someone from 1970 react?
 Probably by nodding, briefly wondering what that cool gadget is and then running away.
 Since Beowulf reared his head and hubris centuries ago, English has evolved, is evolving and will evolve.
 Especially in Indiana.